nodef/jsr-mirror.action/README.md

-A GitHub Action for configuring npm.
+A GitHub Action for mirroring JavaScript Registry (JSR) packages to other registries.

 ```yaml
 # Configure credentials for npm and GitHub Packages.